 Somatic Movement Practitioner Programme

-A Science-Informed Curriculum to Support Movement and Self-Regulation
+A Science-Informed Curriculum that Supports Movement and Self-Regulation

-The SMPP is delivered across two highly experiential modules that blend contemporary neuroscience with practical, embodied learning.
-The programme includes a competency assessment, designed to support integration of learning and reflect readiness to apply these approaches with care, clarity, and appropriate professional boundaries.
+SMPP is delivered across two highly experiential modules (online and in-person) that blend contemporary neuroscience with practical, embodied learning.
+The programme includes an integration assessment, designed to support integration of learning and reflect readiness to apply these approaches with care, clarity, and appropriate professional boundaries.

 Note: The programme will include materials on dissection, which some participants may find unsettling.